artcom/acms-ui/README.md

 The user management is **not safe** and only meant to provide convenience views on the content.
 Its possible to filter fields and children by path (see `users/permissions`) to filter *internal* data.

+### Debugging

+This application uses **Redux Toolkit**.
+For the best debugging experience, install the [Redux DevTools Chrome Extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).
+It allows you to inspect the state, replay actions, and trace changes without needing `redux-logger`.

 ### Templates

 Template files specify the structure of the content data while the actual values are located in the `content` directory.
 Every template entity can have children which themself are structured by a template.
 Nested templates within the `templates` directory are referenced via local path.
 E.g.: